sean-beard/feed-me-api/README.md

 This project uses [CircleCI](https://circleci.com/) for continuous integration.
 Source code must be verified, built and successfully tested before it can be merged.

 [Credo](https://github.com/rrrene/credo) is used for static code analysis.
-[Mix](https://hexdocs.pm/mix/master/Mix.html) is used for code formatting.
+[Mix](https://hexdocs.pm/mix/master/Mix.html) formatting capabilites are used for code formatting.

 ### Deployment